chesteroni/SLAE/README.md

 Then you need two terminals for the client and the server (e.g. 192.168.0.1).
 On the server side you run `./shellcode` On the client part you run `nc 192.168.0.1 4444`
-And that's it - now you have shell and you can issue some code, e.g. MadCow to get root :-)
+And that's it - now you have shell and you can issue some code, e.g. dirtyCOW to get root :-)